 Safety Management

-Ensuring the safety of everyone on a construction site is non-negotiable.
+Ensuring the work health and safety of everyone on a construction site is non-negotiable.
 This requires Construction Managers to enforce strict safety regulations, conduct regular safety audits, and continuously educate workers on best practices.

 Supply Chain Coordination